TMP Course Descriptions: Period 3

 Leaders across industries and sectors must contend with multiple megatrends that collectively create highly volatile, uncertain, complex, and ambiguous (VUCA) organizational contexts.

-Led by: Kevin Groves, PhD, Professor of Organization Theory & Management
+Led by: Kevin Groves, PhD, President, Groves Consulting Group

 Among the many trends directly impacting the requisite skills and competencies for today’s leadership, four megatrends are paramount for shaping how current and future leaders should focus their personal development: